Josehpequeno/lumus/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Explanation

+The project uses python code with the PyPDF2 library to extract texts from pages.
+The gosseract library is used as a complement to PyPDF2, as it extracts text from images in PDFs.
+The Levenshtein Distance algorithm is used to determine whether the text extracted from the images and the PDF are similar.
+If they are not similar, the two are complements of each other.
+This was the best way found for now.

+Projects like in  https://github.com/ledongthuc/pdf and in https://github.com/mazeForGit/pdf were tried first instead of Pypdf2 but I didn't find better or equal results like in the python lib.

+## Future Work

+The development of a go library as good as PyPDF2 and a more thematic loading animation are in future plans, in addition to some future user recommendations.

 <!-- ## Acknowledgments -->